Written by Alana McLachlin

 Traditional Publishing versus Self-Publishing

 While most aspects of writing depend on factors that vary greatly among authors, getting a book traditionally published is a notoriously time-consuming process.
-First, your manuscript must be accepted by a publishing house, which is an ordeal in and of itself; most houses accumulate a "slush pile" of manuscripts that takes months to work through (if ever!).
+First, your book must be accepted by a publishing house, which is an ordeal in and of itself; most houses accumulate a "slush pile" of books that takes months to work through (if ever!).
 Once a literary agent reads your pitch, they may still choose to reject it, but take heed: many authors—including incredibly successful ones, such as J.K.
 Rowling—have had their novels rejected by several publishing houses before they were offered a book deal.

 With self-publishing, however, you personally design the layout of your book and determine how many copies will be printed.
 This greatly expedites the printing process.
 You could be holding a copy of your book in a matter of months.
 If you decide to self-publish an e-book, it could be on the digital market in mere weeks or even days.